Jean-Baptiste Arban: Life

-The Arban Method
+The Arban method book

-Arban's cornet method of 1864 is often referred to as the "Trumpeter's Bible".
+Arban's cornet method book, first published in Paris in 1864, is often referred to as the "Trumpeter's Bible".
 It is still studied by modern brass players.
-The Arban Method book is available by various publishers, with Carl Fischer and Alphonse Leduc being the most prominent.
+It is available by various publishers, with Carl Fischer and Alphonse Leduc being the most prominent.
 In 1982 Carl Fischer released a version that is annotated by Claude Gordon, noted pedagogue.
 The 1982 Carl Fischer version restores the original text and designates the previous revisions by Walter Smith and Edwin Franko Goldman.
 Then, Claude Gordon makes comments in the footnotes for clarification and cross referencing supporting material.
-Arban's original text did not advocate many things that are purported by recent teachers and this edition is useful for historical accuracy.

-His variations on The Carnival of Venice remains one of the great showpieces for cornet soloists today.
+Arban’s "Variations on Carnival of Venice" remains one of the great showpieces for cornet soloists today.
+Arban’s variations are based on a Neapolitan folk tune called "O Mamma, Mamma Cara", which was popularized by violinist and composer Niccolò Paganini, who also wrote and performed variations on it.

 "Fantasie Brilliante" also continues to be frequently performed and recorded.